IDS6145-18Spring/assignment-1-practice-designing-models-KallDozer/README.md

 ## Smart City (My Problem) Simulation

 My described model of a ["Traffic Control Unit"](model/README.md) is mainly a communication and management application.
-But his great power is the function createSchedule (), which is responsible for the creation of an optimized transportation plan upon all submitted user-requests.
+But his great power lies in the function "createSchedule ()", which is responsible for the creation of an optimized transportation plan upon all submitted user-requests.

 ## Smart City (My Problem) Model